-3.Barriers to future attainment (for pupils eligible for PP, including high ability) Inschool barriers (issues to be addressed in school)
+3.Barriers to future attainment (for pupils eligible for PP, including high ability) In-school barriers (issues to be addressed in school)

-A. Oral language skills and phonics are lower for pupils eligible for Pupil Premium in EYFS, KS1 and lower KS2.
+- A. Oral language skills and phonics are lower for pupils eligible for Pupil Premium in EYFS, KS1 and lower KS2. - B. To identify and act on gaps in learning due to Covid 19. - C. Specific children require additional support due to social and emotional needs.

-B. Writing and maths attainment and progress is low compared to non-PP pupils in school.

-C. Specific children require additional support due to social and emotional needs.